camunda-consulting/camunda-7-code-examples/cockpit-plugin-reporting/README.md

 1. Build the plugin using maven with mvn clean install

-2. Integrate the JAR in your cockpit...war file under WEB-INF/lib
+2. Integrate the JAR in your camunda-*.war file and there under WEB-INF/lib

 Now it will be shown on the start screen.
 Note that in the current preview version the plugin mechanism has a limititation to only be able to show one plugin at a time.